Pre-Professional Certificate Program

-ISU offers a pre-professional program (post-baccalaureate) for students who graduated with a bachelor's degree or higher in another field or for those students whose bachelor's degree in Communication Sciences and Disorders is 10 years or older.
-Please contact our department if your CSD coursework is older than 8 years to be sure we will accept it.
-The pre-professional program is available on both the Pocatello and Meridian campuses, as well as online.
-Enrolling in the pre-professional program will not guarantee you a seat in our graduate program.
+ISU offers a Pre-Professional Certificate Program (post-baccalaureate) for students that graduated with a bachelor's degree or higher in another field, or for those students whose bachelor's degree in Communication Sciences and Disorders is 8-10 years or older.
+Please contact the CSD department if your CSD coursework is older than 8 years to ensure it will accepted.
+The Pre-Professional Certificate Program is available online and on the Pocatello and Meridian campuses.
+Enrolling in the Pre-Professional Certificate Program will not guarantee you a seat in the graduate program.

-This three semester (38-41 credits) program will prepare students to apply to our graduate program in Speech-Language Pathology or Audiology or other accredited program in Communication Sciences & Disorders.
-The curriculum is rich in audiological coursework, typical speech and language development as well as disorders, and includes clinical courses designed to prepare the student to work with both children and adults in graduate training.
+This Pre-Professional Certificate Program will prepare students to apply to the graduate program in Speech-Language Pathology, Audiology or other accredited programs in Communication Sciences & Disorders.
+The curriculum is rich in audiological coursework, typical speech and language development and disorders, and includes clinical courses designed to prepare students to work with both children and adults in graduate training.

 There is a priority application date of March 15 of the year in which you would like to enroll (classes begin in late August), but we will also accept late applications.
-Please inquire with Jude Jones at email@example.com if you are applying after March 15 to determine if applications are still being accepted.
+Please contact our office if you are applying after March 15 to determine if applications are still being accepted.
+See contact information below.

 Prior to applying to our online program, please check to see if your state is served.

 Questions regarding the Pre-Professional Certificate Programs:

 Program Learning Outcomes

 Students completing the Pre-Professional Certificate in Communication Sciences and Disorders should be able to:

 - Understand the basic processes and influences related to human communication including developmental, biological, neurological, acoustic, psychological and cultural conditions.